SQL Constraints

 name is NULL

-age is below 18
+age is less than 18

 Summary

-They prevent wrong or duplicate data.
+They avoid wrong or duplicate data.

-Using constraints makes databases reliable and safe.
+The use of constraints guarantees that databases are reliable and safe.

 Check out our resources!